-Who can deny the influence of the ancient world on our own when faced with headlines about the London 2012 Olympics, the sell-out of the recent British Museum Pompeii exhibition and the controversy surrounding the choice of Ovid ‘amores’ as a Latin A Level set text?
+Who can deny the influence of the ancient world on our own when faced with headlines about the Olympics and the popularity of novels and films inspired by the ancient world.
 Here in our Classics department pupils quickly realise that this subject is anything but dead!

 “Your passion and enthusiasm for the subject has made Classics lessons very enjoyable” AS student

 In the Classics department we are lucky to have a visually stimulating subject with plenty of archaeological finds to fascinate pupils, and we take every opportunity for them to study and experience these first-hand.
 As well as timetabled lessons we offer a variety of clubs, competitions and trips available to pupils at each stage of their school career.

 “Thank you for everything you have done for me over the past two yeaars – watch out for all my younger brothers!”
 A Level student

 All Year 7 pupils study the world of the Ancient Greeks beginning with their alphabet and Homer's Iliad.

 They are also introduced to the Romans through Latin; studying stories set in the exciting context of ancient Pompeii.
 In Year 8 they continue with Latin, visiting Hadrian’s Wall, the Roman fort and settlement of Vindolanda, and the Roman army museum as part of their Cumbria trip.
 They develop an understanding of military and civilian life, including the Roman hypocaust system, which is then channelled into the Year 8 Bath House design competition.